01 of 04

-Mountainous adventure complete it's time to escape the big city and head for Hong Kong’s other jungle; The New Territories.
-To make your way off the Peak; take the number 15 bus, this departs from underneath the Peak Galleria, to Admiralty MTR station.
-From here take the MTR to Tsim Sha Tsui, where you can transfer to the regional KCR west rail at Hung Hom – destination Sha Tin.
-At the end of the 30-minute journey to Sha Tin awaits the Ten Thousand Buddhas Monastery, which is visible, and just a short walk from the station.
+Mountainous adventures complete, it's time to escape the big city and head for Hong Kong’s other jungle: The New Territories.
+To make your way off The Peak, take the number 15 bus.
+This departs from underneath the Peak Galleria and travels to Admiralty MTR station.
+From there, take the MTR to Tsim Sha Tsui, where you can transfer to the regional KCR west rail at Hung Hom, destination Sha Tin.
+At the end of the 30-minute journey to Sha Tin awaits the Ten Thousand Buddhas Monastery, which is visible and just a short walk from the station.
 This is undoubtedly the most impressive temple in Hong Kong, and the temple is actually underselling itself as in reality it boasts 12,800 miniature Buddha statues and images.
-Hong Kong temples are quite relaxed in regards to rules and regulations, however, there are some Temple Customs to follow.
+Hong Kong temples are quite relaxed in regards to rules and regulations; however, there are some Temple Customs to follow.

-On arrival, bad news awaits via a 431 step climb to the temple, and unlike the rest of Hong Kong, there’s no escalator.
-At the top, you’ll find the temple entrance... guarded by a number of gods you wouldn’t like to meet in a back alley.
-Once you’ve negotiated your way past these guardians you’ll enter the complex, flanked on all sides by jungle.
-A beautiful red and gold pagoda reaching nine storeys in the air is at the heart of the complex, and despite being built relatively recently, the 1960s, is one of the best of Hong Kong's ornamental temples.
-The main temple hosts the 13,000 gold and black Buddha, which are all around a foot high and posed in different positions; they impressively fill a domed room nearly 30ft tall.
+On arrival, bad news awaits via a 431-step climb to the temple, and, unlike the rest of Hong Kong, there’s no escalator.
+At the top, you’ll find the temple... entrance guarded by a number of gods you wouldn’t like to meet in a back alley.
+Once you’ve negotiated your way past these guardians, you’ll enter the complex, flanked on all sides by jungle.
+A beautiful red and gold pagoda reaching nine stories in the air is at the heart of the complex, and, despite being built in the relatively recent 1960s, is one of the best of Hong Kong's ornamental temples.
+The main temple hosts the 13,000 gold and black Buddha statues, which are all around a foot high and posed in different positions; they impressively fill a domed room nearly 30-feet tall.

 04 of 04